This Keto Angel Food Cake recipe is absolutely heavenly. And each slice of this angelic sponge cake has just 58 calories and 10g net carbs.

 If you make it through the gauntlet, you’ll have a very special sponge cake.

 It’ll taste like normal Angel Food Cake, only this one will have just 58 calories and 10g net carbs per slice.
-These healthy cakes make beautiful centerpieces.
+This healthy Keto Angel Food Cake makes a beautiful centerpiece.
 And with the proper garnishes, it’ll look so good that your friends won’t want to cut it up and eat it.

 Keto Angel Food Cake Recipe